 The tone you choose to fade into is everything.
 You’ll want to choose a strong, bold color to really pull off this look.
 A brassy tint can sometimes be a large mistake when doing an ombre.
 It can make your hair look washed out as compared to the desired fade look.
 Colorists recommend following your highlights with corrective toner.
 When shading your hair, you’ll want to use a cool color toner to get rid of the orange and yellow tones.

 If you plan to dye your natural hair, be sure your hair is fit enough to take bleach.
 If your hair is dry and brittle, bleach can worsen the damage and make your hair harder to repair.
 You’ll want to trim your hair before your ombre and after to eliminate split ends.
 To keep your hair color rich and prevent the tone from fading quickly, use a color-safe deep conditioner once a week.
-We offer a nice collection of afro kinky curly bundle deals offered on this page.

 To get the best results with your ombre, go with simpler colors.
 If you’re adding an ombre to your natural hair color, you’ll want to stick with natural shades.
 However, don’t be shy to go bold with unconventional colors.
 For dark and brown hair colors, lighter and medium browns work best.
 For blonde and light brown hair, going to a lighter blonde works best.
 Remember, the lighter the hair the lighter your ombre tone should be.
 Once you’re ombre is ready to go try one of our do it yourself natural hairstyles.